orenwf/gcsim/README.md

   - `lifetime` of the object's `stack` `Reference`
   - `size` of the object and maximum number of references to other objects in the stack, if any exist.

-- The virtual machine is intialized with a copy of the entire set of `3 * X` random variables, and a clock time set to `0`
+- The virtual machine is intialized with a copy of the entire set of `3 * N` random variables, and a clock time set to `0`
 - The virtual machine checks the `arrival` time in the first triple
 - If the `arrival` time is greater than the current clock time, the `allocate(Object)` function is called
 - The `allocate(object)` function attempts to allocate the object on the `Young` generation.